-By the 690s, the empire of Islam had spectacularly expanded to the region between North Africa and Iran, and successful military campaigns were soon launched into the northwestern corner of India, Central Asia and Spain.
+By the 690s, the empire of Islam had spectacularly expanded to the regions between North Africa and Iran, and successful military campaigns were soon launched into the northwestern corner of India, Central Asia and Spain.
 It is during these crucial decades of the late 7th to early 8th centuries, less than a century after the death of the Prophet, that the caliphs of the Umayyad dynasty (661-750) built the first great monuments of Islam, widely recognized as masterpieces of world architecture: the Dome of the Rock (692 AD), built on Temple Mount in Jerusalem; and the Great Mosque of Damascus (completed in 715 AD), set within the colossal walls of a Roman temple of Jupiter.
-Through these realisations, Muslims were asserting their symbolical appropriation of lands steeped in centuries of civilisation.
-As part of the same process, Arabic calligraphy was deployed in the public sphere, from the large scale of inscriptions to the minute one of coins, thereby proclaiming in visual terms the identity of the new faith to a world hitherto suffused with Christian crosses and icons.
+Through these realizations, Muslims were asserting their symbolical appropriation of lands steeped in centuries of civilization.
+As part of the same process, Arabic calligraphy was deployed in the public sphere, from the large scale of inscriptions to the minute one of coins, thereby proclaiming in visual terms the identity of the new faith to a world hitherto dotted with Christian crosses and icons.

-Before becoming this iconic Word, calligraphy had to undergo a seminal reform that made geometry (for letter forms) and proportion (for the relationships between these forms) its cornerstones.
+Before becoming an iconic Word, however, calligraphy had to undergo a seminal reform that made geometry (for letter forms) and proportion (for the relationships between these forms) its cornerstones.
 These principles devised at the turn of the 8th century found a natural resonance in the Qur’an and its praise of the harmony of God’s Creation, but also in classical antiquity.
 One work by Plato is particularly significant in this respect: Timaeus, his allegorical account of how the world came to be.
-In this work, which would later be translated into Arabic, Plato asserts that the Demiurge, the Creator, used geometry and proportion as the founding principles of the physical world, from the microcosmic level of atoms to the macrocosmic one of the planets.
+In this work, which would later be translated into Arabic, Plato asserts that the Demiurge, the Creator, used geometry and proportion as the founding principles of the physical world, from the microcosmic level of atoms to the macrocosmic level of the planets.
 In Plato’s perspective, proportion was not a mere synonym for “harmony,” but a scientific concept based on quantifiable musical intervals.
 The notion was ultimately derived from the striking observation, made in earlier generations and confirmed by modern physics, that musical consonance is underlied by simple numerical ratios.

-These concepts had a profound influence on Mediterranean civilisation.
-Proportion was notably a key principle of Graeco-Roma, Byzantine and Islamic architectural design.
-But early Muslims were the first to systematically tranpose them to script and layout.
+These concepts had a profound influence on Mediterranean civilization.
+Proportion was notably a key principle of Graeco-Roman, Byzantine and Islamic architectural design.
+But early Muslims were the first to systematically transpose them to script and page layout.
 To this day, geometry and proportion remain the theoretical cornerstones of Arabic calligraphy, although the practicalities of their application have changed.
-The title Music for the Eyes, chosen by a contemporary American calligrapher, Mohamed Zakariya, for a recent exhibition pamphlet, would have been met with the approval of his predecessors at Baghdad a millennium ago.
+The title Music for the Eyes, chosen by a contemporary American calligrapher, Mohamed Zakariya, for a recent exhibition pamphlet (Los Angeles County Museum of Art, 1998), may well have been met with the approval of Qur’anic scribes at Baghdad a millennium ago.